Skip to main content

 Session 3: Introduction to Intellectual Property and Commercialisation

-Recording of this session can be viewed here (access restricted to UoL staff).
+Follow this link to the recording of the IP session (access restricted to UoL staff).

 Dr Amy Contreras, Commercialisation Manager and Dr Jeff Eaves, Interim Head of Opportunity Development (Commercialisation Team, Research and Innovation Service, University of Leeds) introduce you to Intellectual Property and Commercialisation.
 The presentation answers the following questions: